 Direct decoding of Riegl SDF files (scanner types 560 to 1560)

-Single pass decoding, processing, georeferencing, LAS output
+Single pass decoding, processing, georeferencing, LAS/LAZ output

-Single pass georeferencing for RXP or SDC point clouds
+Single pass georeferencing for RXP point clouds

 Cloud/fog noise filtering